trevor-e/Parcist/README.md

 This is a simple Android library that piggy-backs off of `Parcel` to convert objects to and from byte format.
 Currently this is in alpha, so expect it to change quite a bit.
 This will eventually be a library project that you can add via Gradle.

 ##But... isn't that bad?
 There's an inherent risk to using this library.
 Since it depends on Parcel, which is a framework class, updates to Android could potentially break your object's byte format.
-For example, if you com.trevore.parcist.Parcist an object and write it to disk, receive an OTA Android update on your device, and then try to restore the object, there's a small chance it won't work.
+For example, if you Parcist an object and write it to disk, receive an OTA Android update on your device, and then try to restore the object, there's a small chance it won't work.

+Don't fret though.
+This problem can be solved by copying Parcel's native implementation into my library so that it's guaranteed not to change.
+Once Android Studio has better native support I will start this. :)

 ##Why should I use it then?
 Speed!